gtanczyk/genaicode/GENAICODE_TRACKER.md

    - Add more examples
    - Include best practices

-The recent UI improvements for codegen data display have significantly enhanced the user experience when working with planning and summary data.
-The implementation now includes structured layouts, collapsible sections, and better visual organization.
+The recent UI improvements for system message container have significantly enhanced the user experience by providing better visual separation between different types of content.
+The implementation now includes structured layouts with proper spacing, smooth transitions, and improved type safety.
 Future improvements will focus on adding more interactive features, enhancing accessibility, and further improving the visual experience.